Subn0x/awesome-bbht/README.md

 # awesome-bbht
-A bash script that will automatically install a list of bug hunting tools I use, for recon, expolition, etc. (minus brup, and a few others)
+A bash script that will automatically install a list of bug hunting tools I use, for recon, expolition, etc. (minus brup, and a few others.
+Contributions are always welcome.)

 ## Install